 In July 2020, 69% of employees were reporting symptoms of burnout.
 This includes Human Resources (HR) and People Operations (People Ops) leaders, like yourself.
 As Candace Giesbrecht highlighted in the spring of 2020, it’s important to first address and identify your own levels of psychological safety, so you can create safe spaces and develop productive resources for your team members.
 It’s also important to recognize that many symptoms of burnout are the result of the workplace structures and behaviors, not necessarily the individual.
 As HR and People Ops professionals, it’s your role to determine which of those causes exist within your organization, and develop effective solutions.

-🌟 Enroll your teams in the Preventing Isolation and Burnout workshop to learn how to recognize signs of isolation and burnout and create a Team Boundaries agreement.
+🌟 Enroll your leaders in Leadplaceless to learn how to recognize signs of isolation and burnout and support team members in creating and maintaining healthy boundaries.

 A written remote or flexible work policy is a vital piece of your remote work strategy.
 It needs to align with your remote work vision while also setting the foundation for compliance with relevant laws and regulations.

 ⚡ Work with Distribute and their global remote work experts to construct your remote policy and leverage remote work as core business strategy.

 If you intend to hire, you need to adapt your practices to accommodate the hiring remote employees as soon as possible.
 Even if you are not intending on hiring at this moment, you still need to plan ahead to update your recruiting and hiring processes to attract and onboard exceptional remote talent.